jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-2.md

   - free from labour, care, and all the turbulent passions which attend labour and care.

 <!-- These scenes interest us most when they are painted as what is hoped, than what is actual. -->
-This desire mixes with romantic love
+This desire mixes with romantic love.
 <!--  and is perhaps the foundation of that love. -->
 - This love disappears when this desire cannot be gratified.
 - This love then becomes offensive and interests us much less than the fear and sadness.